andrefs/punuy-datasets/README.md

 1. a link to download the dataset, and
 1. a link to the paper describing it.

-I'll get to it as soon as I have some free time ;)
+I'll get to it as soon as I find some free time ;)

 ## Types and schema